MarcElosua/SPOTlight/README.md

 ### Train LDA model

 Once we have the data ready to pass to the model we can train it as shown below.
-For larger and more complex datasets \~8000 gibbs iterations are recommended.
+For larger and more complex datasets more gibbs iterations are recommended.
 If more iterations are needed you can always resume where you left off and run more iterations on the previosuly trained model.

 ``` r
 #### Train LDA model ####